How to Use the Qwik Spray System (W/ Pictures)

 qwik spray gun handle

-4. Attach the provided handle to the blue front plate of the spray gun.
+4. Attach the provided handle (included in the plastic bag attached to the gun frame) to the blue front plate of the spray gun.
 There are six different spots to screw the handle into for optimal comfort when spraying.

 air compressor